avanoene/risk_dash/README.md

 ### Object Model

-The framework seeks to address a solution to the data pipeline, since the scale is managiable within memory at the moment, that pipeline includes:
+The framework seeks to address a solution to the data pipeline, since the scale is manageable within memory at the moment, that pipeline includes:

 - Gathering required data from source systems, i.e. market data, portfolio data, security data
 - Managing that data, potentially storing as scale increases